Provable Convex Co-clustering of Tensors: Introduction

 In this paper, we propose a Convex Co-clustering (CoCo) procedure that solves a convex formulation of the problem of co-clustering a $D$-way array for $D \geq 3$.
 Our proposed CoCo estimator affords the following advantages over existing tensor co-clustering methods. \begin{itemize} \item[(i)] Under modest assumptions on the data generating process, the CoCo estimator is guaranteed to recover an underlying co-clustering structure with high probability.
-In particular, we establish a non-asymptotic error bound for the CoCo estimator, which reveals a surprising ``blessing of dimensionality" phenomenon: As the dimensions of the array increase, the CoCo estimator is {\em still} consistent even if the number of underlying co-clusters diverges at a rate that approaches the rate at which the number of elements in the tensor sample grows.
+In particular, we establish a non-asymptotic error bound for the CoCo estimator, which reveals a surprising ``blessing of dimensionality" phenomenon: As the dimensions of the array increase, the CoCo estimator is {\em still} consistent even if the number of underlying co-clusters grows as a function of the number of elements in the tensor sample.
 More importantly, an underlying co-clustering structure can be consistently recovered with even a single tensor sample, which is a typical case in real applications.
 This phenomenon does not exist in vector or matrix-variate cluster analysis. \item[(ii)] The CoCo estimator possesses stability guarantees.
 In particular, the CoCo estimator is Lipschitz continuous in the data and jointly continuous in the data and its tuning parameter.
-We emphasize that Lipschitz continuity in the data guarantees that perturbations in the data lead to graceful and commensurate variations in the cluster assignments, and the continuity in the tuning parameter can be leveraged to expedite computation through warm starts. \item[(iii)] The CoCo estimator can be iteratively computed with convergence guarantees via an accelerated first order method with storage and per-iteration cost that is linear in the size of the data. \end{itemize} In short, the CoCo estimator comes with (i) statistical guarantees, (ii) practically relevant stability guarantees at all sample sizes, and (iii) a computationally and storage efficient algorithm.
+We emphasize that Lipschitz continuity in the data guarantees that perturbations in the data lead to graceful and commensurate variations in the cluster assignments, and the continuity in the tuning parameter can be leveraged to expedite computation through warm starts. \item[(iii)] The CoCo estimator can be iteratively computed with convergence guarantees via an accelerated first order method with storage and per-iteration cost that is linear in the size of the data. \end{itemize} In short, the CoCo estimator comes with (i) statistical guarantees, (ii) practically relevant stability guarantees at all sample sizes, and (iii) an algorithm with polynomial complexity.
 The theoretical properties of our CoCo estimator are supported by extensive simulation studies.
 To demonstrate its business impact, we apply the CoCo estimator to the cluster analysis of advertisement click tensor data from a major online company.
 Our clustering results provide meaningful business insights to help advertising planning.